FRRouting/frr/doc/user/basic.rst

    Set motd string from an input.

-.. clicmd:: no banner motd

-   No motd banner string will be printed.

 .. clicmd:: exec-timeout MINUTE [SECOND]

    Set VTY connection timeout value.
 When only one argument is specified